Project status: Complete

-To encourage more people to exercise on their way to work or at lunchtime, the ACT Government is proposing changes to the requirements for buildings to have secure bike parking, change rooms and other end-of-trip facilities.
+To encourage more people to exercise on their way to work or at lunchtime, the ACT Government has approved changes to the requirements for buildings to have secure bike parking, change rooms and other end-of-trip facilities.

-- The ACT Government has prepared a Draft Variation No 357 – End-of Trip Facilities General Code (DV357) to vary the Territory Plan.
-DV357 is proposed to replace the Bicycle Parking General Code of the Territory Plan by introducing an End-of-Trip Facilities General Code.
+- The ACT Government has finalised Variation 357 – End-of Trip Facilities General Code (V357) to vary the Territory Plan.
+V357 replaces the Bicycle Parking General Code of the Territory Plan by introducing an End-of-Trip Facilities General Code.

-- The new code will apply to new buildings and to major alterations or extensions to existing buildings, or changes of use that require approval by the planning and land authority.
+- The new code applies to new buildings and to major alterations or extensions to existing buildings, or changes of use that require approval by the planning and land authority.

 - End-of-trip facilities will no longer be counted as part of gross floor area (GFA) calculations of new and current buildings that are constructed or refurbished, giving building owners an incentive to build facilities.